In celebration of the centenary of Dylan Thomas’ birth, Adam Somerset looks across a range of media to see how others remember the bard.

 The Dylan Thomas centenary has launched a thousand events.
 This one is a fighting contender for the prize as the most half-hearted and indolent.
 As a footnote the script in its fawning Boy’s Own celebrity wallow omits all mention of woman artist Jann Haworth in the making of the Sergeant Pepper cover.

 The film is crisply edited, following the trajectory from boyhood to school magazine editor to the publishing of 18 Poems.
 The first collection is published, at the poet’s insistence, without photo or blurb.
 The meetings with Pamela Hansford Johnson and Augustus John follow and the film tracks the life’s locations from ‘The Wheatsheaf’ to the New Forest to Laugharne.
-Extracts from the most celebrated poems are heard in that unmistakable voice.
+A perfect retrospective for the centenary, extracts from the most celebrated poems are heard in that unmistakable voice.
 An interviewee reveals that the speaking voice, a light tenor in private, wholly differed from the public voice.

 The film does not shrink from the flaws.
 The marriage entailed acts of physical violence.
 Parenting was remote and occasional.
 Gwen Watkins states that as a person Thomas remained quite immature.
 Although alcohol featured early on it did not include spirits.
 They only arrive with the celebrity in the USA.
 John Ormond reveals that the poet was haunted by death, Thomas saying to him, ‘I die every night and when I wake again in the morning, well that’s a bonus’.
 The film’s editor concludes with an interviewee quotation that is simply bizarre.
 ‘He was a great writer.
 And that’s what we forget.’
 This year is one of unceasing celebration so what is he talking about?